A Voronoi Cell Formulation for Principled Token Pruning in Late-Interaction Retrieval Models: Results and Analysis

 \subsection{Ablation Studies}

 We conduct ablation studies to understand the impact of individual design choices introduced in Section~\ref{sec:vpa}.
-Each component of the algorithm is theoretically motivated, but also introduces non-trivial computational overheads.
-These studies provide insights into how each design choice contributes to overall performance while also informing practical decisions about accuracy–efficiency trade-offs. \customnote{Maybe mention the corpus here?}
+While each component of the algorithm is theoretically motivated, it also introduces non-trivial computational overhead.
+These studies provide insights into how each design choice contributes to overall performance while also informing practical decisions about accuracy–efficiency trade-offs.
+We perform these experiments using a random sample of 100,000 MS~MARCO passages encoded using \colbert on a single V100 GPU and report the results in Table~\ref{tab:ablation-perf}.

 \paragraph{Effect of Beam Size} In principle, beam search could help bridge the gap between our greedy pruning strategy and the global optimum.
 In practice, however, using a beam size of 3 produced no improvement in MRR@10 while increasing runtime roughly fivefold.
 Given the marginal gains and substantial computational overhead, we find that the standard greedy approach offers the best trade-off between efficiency and effectiveness.